Credit: PhotoMIX Company

 But without realizing it, you may have lowered your credit score.

 The credit reporting agencies classify two types of credit checks: hard and soft.
 With a soft inquiry, a creditor simply checks your score to make sure you qualify.
 These often happen with creditors that advertise they’ll “preapprove” or “preauthorize” you for an opportunity.
-Soft credit checks don’t show up on your credit report and don’t impact your score.
+Soft credit checks don’t show up on your credit reports and don’t impact your score.

 A hard credit inquiry, on the other hand, can cause lasting damage.
 Here’s what you need to know to protect yourself, along with some tips.